Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-where $\sym$ is the symmetrization symbol described in appendix~\ref{sec:LBGA}.
-The static Fan term includes transitions that cannot be described as an intermediate electron-hole pairs, such as the hole being knocked into a conduction band state or the electron being knocked into a valence band state These transition are only virtual, in the sense that they do not conserve energy and do not contribute to the imaginary part of the self-energy.
+where the symbol $\sym$ means that the terms in brackets should be symmetrized with the substitution $v,c \leftrightarrow v',c'$ and a factor of $1/2$.
+The static FM term includes transitions that cannot be described as an intermediate electron-hole pair, such as the hole being coupled to a conduction band state or the electron being coupled to a valence band state.
+These transitions are only virtual, in the sense that they do not conserve energy and do not contribute to the imaginary part of the self-energy.